 In general, the right-hand biases and conveniences around which society has constructed itself enable culture—however contemporary it may be—to perpetuate antiquated standards.
 How do we lefties command our own space?

-I implore you to rid yourself of false and hurtful accusations by doing everything with your left hand this Sunday, Aug.
+I implore you to rid yourself of false and hurtful accusations by doing everything with your left hand on Aug.
 13, International Left Handers Day.
 See how the other 10-12 percent live!
 Experience the world through our eyes!
 You’ll see we’re just like everyone else.
 Except more creative, more intelligent, more likely to dominate in sports and elections and more likely to leave an indelible mark on history like Adam Levine*, Albert Einstein*, Beethoven, Ben Stiller*, Bill Gates, Bob Dylan*, Charles Darwin, David Bowie, Goldie Hawn*, Jerry Seinfeld*, Jim Henson, Jon Stewart*, Kurt Cobain, Lady Gaga, Lewis Carroll, Mark Twain, Matt Groening, Morgan Freeman, Mozart, Oprah, Paul McCartney, Robert Plant, Ruth Bader Ginsburg (Notorious R.B.G.)*, Sandy Koufax*, Scarlett Johansson*, Seth Rogen*, Tina Fey and at least eight U.S. presidents.

 *Fellow Jewish lefty